Troubleshooting Guide: Why FPV Motor Getting Hot?

 Consider the outside temperature; on a hot day, it will take longer for your fpv motors to cool down.
 Flying under the sun will have an even greater impact on black motors.
 If so, give it another go in the evening or in the shadow.

-How to deal with fpv motor getting hot issue?
+How to deal with FPV motor getting hot issue?

 PID and Filter tuning in Betaflight